1 Bridge Over Troubled Water

 Lori values relationships and is always seeking ways to improve communication skills.

 Friendship is an innate need of humanity.
-It's a longing that, left unfulfilled, will result in loneliness, and the pursuit of filling that need in unhealthy ways.
+It's a longing that, left unfulfilled, will result in loneliness, and filling that need in unhealthy ways.
 The things people do to fill the void only serve to widen and deepen it.
 Friendship is a precious and priceless treasure and worthy of our celebration.

 The Billboard charts, since their inception, have celebrated countless songs of friendship.
-The choruses are often a bit saccharine, but we embrace them without reservation because, in a hard world, they give us comfort that anchors us to hope.
+The choruses are often a bit saccharine, but we embrace them without reservation because, in a hard world, they give us comfort and hope.
 Many of the songs we will look at have become standards in our culture and have been recorded times without number.
 They have become movie soundtracks, TV show theme songs, and sung at multitudes of tribute events.
 So put your arm around your pal and sway to the music of ten of America's most celebrated songs of friendship in alphabetical order.

 # 1 Bridge Over Troubled Water